njpanderson/rollup-svgs/README.md

 ## Installing from local development

- - Clone the repository
+ - Clone the repository.
- - Run `npm i`
+ - Run `npm i`.

 You can then build with `npm run build` and load the `dist/index.html` file in your browser.
 You can also view an [online version of this demo](http://neilinscotland.net/rollup-svg/).